kashenfelter/rp.flm.test/README.md

 # rp.flm.test
-Package companion for the paper "Goodness-of-fit tests for the functional linear model based on randomly projected empirical processes".
+ackage companion for the paper "Goodness-of-fit tests for the functional linear model based on randomly projected empirical processes" (Cuesta-Albertos et al., 2016).
+The package implements goodness-of-fit tests for the functional linear model with scalar response.